dpengineering/azure-maze/README.md

 ## Project Info ##
 C tracker code is mostly pulled from Microsoft sample code.

+Current plan: Create two FIFO pipes, one for image data and one for joint data.
+Then figure out how to access those from python, or another C program.

 ## Reference Links ##
 [Azure Kinect Samples] (https://github.com/microsoft/Azure-Kinect-Samples)